EnricoMi/publish-unit-test-result-action/README.md

 The title of the comment can be configured via the `comment_title` variable.
 It is optional and defaults to the `check_name` option.

+In the rare situation that your workflow builds and tests the actual commit, rather than the merge commit provided by GitHub via `GITHUB_SHA`, you can configure the action via `pull_request_build`.
+With `commit`, it assumes that the actual commit is being built, with `merge` it assumes the merge commit is being built.
+The default is `merge`.

 The `hide_comments` option allows hiding earlier comments to reduce the volume of comments.
 The default is `all but latest`, which hides all earlier comments of the action.
 Setting the option to `orphaned commits` will hide comments for orphaned commits only.